Reliable Detection of Doppelg\"angers based on Deep Face Representations: Results

-Table~\ref{table:perf} summarises the performance obtained on both databases in the absence of lookalikes.
-Here, it can be observed that the COTS face recognition system obtains competitive recognition performances on both datasets (across the considered, practically relevant~\cite{EU-Frontex-BestPracticeABC-2015}, decision thresholds).
-The IAPMRs, \ie success chances for doppelgängers, at corresponding decision thresholds are shown in table~\ref{table:perf}.
+Table~\ref{table:perf} summarises the performance obtained on both databases in the absence/ presence of lookalikes.
+Without doppelgängers, it can be observed that the COTS face recognition system obtains competitive recognition performances on both datasets (across the considered, practically relevant~\cite{EU-Frontex-BestPracticeABC-2015}, decision thresholds).
+With doppelgängers, the IAPMRs, \ie success chances for doppelgängers, at corresponding decision thresholds are considerably high.
 For a conservative decision threshold, \ie FMR of 0.01\%, IAPMR of approximately 17\% is achieved on the HDA-DG database.
 As expected, based on the analysis of the score distributions, IAPMRs on the DFW database are a bit lower -- 6.8\%.
 For more liberal decision thresholds, \eg FMR of 0.1\% or 1\%, IAPMRs quickly raise above approximately 29\% to 52\% for the HDA-DG database and approximately 17\% to 39\% on the DFW database.
-These IAPMR values are alarmingly high and show that the employed face recognition system is not capable of reliably distinguishing lookalikes.
+These IAPMR values show that the employed face recognition system is not capable of reliably distinguishing lookalikes.
 On both datasets, the obtained IAPMR values are significantly higher than the FMRs expected for random non-mated comparisons.
-In \cite{Rathgeb-Doppelgaenger-BIOSIG-2021}, similar results have been reported for other face recognition systems.
+In \cite{Rathgeb-Doppelgaenger-BIOSIG-2021}, similar results have additionally been reported for a state-of-the-art open-source face recognition system.

+Finally, it is important to note that high similarity scores may not only be produced by face image pairs which exhibit high visual similarity (in terms of human perception).
+Like the employed COTS system, the vast majority of current face recognition algorithms is based on deep learning techniques.
+It is well known that such algorithms often lack explainability and produce counterintuitive results.
+That is, a face recognition system may falsely return high similarity scores for visually different face images.
+Similarly, a face recognition system may return low similarity scores for highly similar face images, which can be caused by digital manipulations.
+Such effects have for instance been shown for so-called master faces \cite{Shmelkin} or adversarial samples \cite{Deb}.